pixijs/pixijs/README.md

 **Boost your development and feel free to use your imagination!**

+### Learn ###
+- Website: Find out more about Pixi on the [offical website](http://www.pixijs.com/).
+- Getting started: Check out @kittykatattack's comprehensive [tutorial](https://github.com/kittykatattack/learningPixi).
+- Examples: Get stuck right in and play around with pixi code and features right [here](http://pixijs.github.io/examples/)!
+- Docs: Get to know the Pixi API by checking out the [docs](https://pixijs.github.io/docs/).
+- Wiki: Other misc tutorials and resources are [on the Wiki](https://github.com/pixijs/pixi.js/wiki/Resources).

+### Community ###
+- Forums: Check out the [forum] (http://www.html5gamedevs.com/forum/15-pixijs/) and [Stackoverflow] (http://stackoverflow.com/search?q=pixi.js), both friendly places to ask your pixi questions.
+- Inspiration: Check out the [gallery](http://www.pixijs.com/gallery) to see some of the amazing things people have created!
+- Chat: You can join us on [Gitter](https://gitter.im/pixijs/pixi.js) To chat about Pixi.
+We also now have a Slack channel.
+If you would like to join it please Send me an email (mat@goodboydigital.com) and I will invite you in.

 ### Installation ###

 Pixi.js can be installed with [Bower](https://bower.io/#getting-started), [NPM](https://docs.npmjs.com/getting-started/what-is-npm) or simply using a content delivery network (CDN) URL to embed Pixi.js directly on your HTML page.